michaelplaing/mr_rax/README.md

 - ``0xff`` as the Client Mark (invalid UTF-8); and
 - The VBI-encoded Client ID.

-Note: Variable Byte Integer (VBI) is an encoding of 7 bits per byte with a continuation bit in the high order spot.
-For this project, the bytes of the encoded integer are in big endian (network) order to maximize prefix compression – normally VBI is little endian.
-Also this project uses 64 bit integer Client IDs so 10 bytes are sufficient for any Client ID encoding.
+Note: The self-describing Variable Byte Integer (VBI) encoding used here employs 7 bits per byte in big endian (network) order to maximize prefix compression.
+This project has 64 bit integer Client IDs so 10 bytes are sufficient for encoding; the actual length will vary from 1 to 10.
+Since the high order bit of each byte is always 0, VBI-encoded integer bytes cannot be confused with the Client Mark or the Shared Mark.

 And for shared subscription clients:
 - ``0xef`` as the Shared Mark (invalid UTF-8);